Writing good image alt text

 Images of text

 Avoid using images that contain important text.
-Use real text on the page where possible so it can be read, resized and translated.
+Use real text on the page where possible.

 Decorative images